 What makes a joke, or story, or television episode qualify as Jewish humor is not — cannot be — just that it was created by a Jew.
 (If that were the case, some enormous percentage of all comedic American TV shows and movies would qualify.)
 There must be something inherently Jewish about Jewish humor.
 And so, while there is no single infallible determinant of the Jewishness of a joke, we can perhaps describe the tendencies, stylistics, even poetics of Jewish humor.

 First and foremost, Jewish humor snickers in the face of authority.
 This tendency dates back to the first recorded laughter in the scriptural tradition, in Genesis 18:12, when the mother of the Jewish people, Sarah, laughs at the notion, delivered by divine messenger, that she will conceive a child in her dotage.
 Sarah’s laughter is, in effect, a minor rebellion against God, who proceeds to chew her out: “Is anything too hard for the Lord?”
 And so, the subversive tradition of Jewish humor began.

 A few thousand years later, in the 19th and especially 20th centuries, Jewish humor perpetuated this trend by tittering across all sacred boundaries.
-Practitioners of such transgressive Jewish humor include Franz Kafka, whose darkly comic stories ridicule the all-powerful bureaucracies of the modern state; Lenny Bruce, whose obscenities and profanities irked 1960s censors and landed him in jail; and, more recently, Jon Stewart, the Daily Show host who spends a half hour each weeknight cutting up politics and politicians.
+Practitioners of such transgressive Jewish humor include Franz Kafka, whose darkly comic stories ridicule the all-powerful bureaucracies of the modern state; Lenny Bruce, whose obscenities and profanities irked 1960s censors and landed him in jail; and, more recently, Jon Stewart, the former Daily Show host who spent a half hour each weeknight cutting up politics and politicians.